 The assessed values are set as of January 1 of each year.
-Property sales that occur between August 1 and March 31 provide market sales information used in the analysis.
+Property sales that occur between May 1 of the year preceding the assessment year and April 30 of the assessment year provide market sales information used in the analysis.
 In addition, where insufficient sales occur, the Department of Revenue does appraisals independent of the county assessor's valuation.
 These sales and appraisals are compared to the assessed values established by the assessor's office.